What is GLP?

 Implementing Management System

-• GMP Awareness training for the top management and staff
+• GLP Awareness training for the top management and staff

 • Implementing a well-documented management system throughout the organization